Medical Malpractice Attorneys Serving Florida

 Of course, there is no substitute for meeting with a lawyer in person to discuss your case.
 The initial consultation is often the way to determine if a particular attorney is the best for your needs and circumstances.

-Contact Our Medical Malpractice Lawyers Today
+Contact Our Florida Medical Malpractice Attorneys Today

-With over a century of combined legal experience, the attorneys at Colling Gilbert Wright & Carter are among the most respected at handling medical malpractice claims in Central Florida.
+With over a century of combined legal experience, the attorneys at Colling Gilbert Wright are among the most respected at handling medical malpractice claims in Central Florida.
 Some of the factors that set our law firm apart in this area of our practice include:

 More than $40 million in verdicts and settlements recovered on behalf of medical malpractice victims.